microsoft/hands-on-lab-redis/docs/workshop.md

 ---

-# Lab 1 : Use Azure Redis Cache in your API
+# Lab 2 : Use Azure Cache for Redis in your API

 In this lab, you will see how to use Azure Cache for Redis in your API to improve its performance.
 This API is an ASP.NET Web API written in .NET 7 and you will use the [StackExchange.Redis][stackexchange-redis] NuGet package to interact with Redis.
 One of the goal of this API is to provide a list of products that you will display in a web application.